Wamos Air: History

-In 2014, former majority owner Royal Caribbean Group (which also owned now defunct Pullmantur Cruises) sold a 81 percent state of Pullmantur Air to investor Springwater Capital which subsequently also led to a rebrand to Wamos Air.
+In 2014, former majority owner Royal Caribbean Group (which also owned now-defunct Pullmantur Cruises) sold an 81% stake of Pullmantur Air to investor Springwater Capital, which subsequently led to a rebrand to Wamos Air.

 In 2022, Wamos Air announced it would end all scheduled services to focus solely on passenger and cargo charter and ACMI operations.
 The airline did serve few destinations throughout the Caribbean, which were subsequently handed over to Iberojet.

-From 15 November 2022 to 28 October 2023, Wamos Air will operate the Auckland - Perth route daily using their own aircraft (A330-200), crew and pilots on behalf of Air New Zealand.
+From 15 November 2022 to 30 April 2024, Wamos Air operated the Auckland - Perth route daily using their own aircraft, the A330-200, as well as their own crew and pilots, on behalf of Air New Zealand.

+From 1 June 2024, Wamos Air will operate two Airbus A330-200s from Manila to Sydney and Melbourne on behalf of Philippine Airlines for a five-month period due to supply chain issues.

+On 16 October 2024, Wamos Air was acquired by the holding company Abra Group, which also owns Avianca and Gol Linhas Aéreas.

+Currently, Wamos Air is operating flights for Air Europa on the Madrid (MAD) - New York (JFK) route as well as scheduled flights for Iberia to different destinations from Madrid Barajas Airport.
+TAP Portugal is also being served by Wamos Air on the Lisbon - Fortaleza route.

 Destinations

-Charter operations
+Charter

 Wamos Air offers short and long-term charter operations as well as ACMI services for passenger and cargo flights to other airlines such as Condor, tour operators and other businesses such as sports clubs.
-One of its major customers had been its now defunct sister company Pullmantur Cruises.
+One of its major customers had been its now-defunct sister company Pullmantur Cruises.

-In 2021 and 2022 Wamos Air had set up Tallinn Airport as its technical stopover between Asia and North America cargo routes.
+In 2021 and 2022, Wamos Air had set up Tallinn Airport as its technical stopover between Asia and North America cargo routes.

 Former scheduled destinations

-As of December 2019, Wamos Air offered scheduled flights under its own brand name to the following destinations which were since all terminated.
+As of December 2019, Wamos Air offered scheduled flights under its own brand name to the following destinations, which have all since been terminated.